mikolajlubiak/website/content/about.md

 title: "About"
 ---

-# Hi 👋, I'm Mikołaj
+# Hi, I'm Mikołaj

 ### Backend developer interested in cryptology, system administration, cybersecurity and open source.

-- 🧑‍💻️ I'm currently working at [Sealcode](https://www.sealcode.it/) as a open source contributor, at [Go2Ops](https://go2ops.com/) working on [Timoni](https://timoni.io/) and at [NeuroN Foundation](https://neuronfoundation.com/), which [I hacked](https://web.archive.org/web/20230902084403/http://neuronfoundation.com/), as backend developer and sysadmin at [Lesson4Future](https://lesson4future.com/).
+- I'm currently working at [Sealcode](https://www.sealcode.it/) as a open source contributor, at [Go2Ops](https://go2ops.com/) working on [Timoni](https://timoni.io/) and at [NeuroN Foundation](https://neuronfoundation.com/), which [I hacked](https://web.archive.org/web/20230902084403/http://neuronfoundation.com/), as backend developer and sysadmin at [Lesson4Future](https://lesson4future.com/).

-- 🖥 I have experience with these OS families:
+- I have experience with these OS families:
 	- Linux
 	- \*BSD

-- 🐍 My main programming languages are:
+- My main programming languages are:
 	- Python
 	- C++
 	- Go

-- 🦀 Following Gynvael Coldwind's advice, I wrote some hello world programs like HTTP servers, or games in many other languages, including:
-	- Lua
-	- PHP
-	- Shell
-	- Rust
-	- Zig
-	- Nim
-	- Nasm
-	- Fasm

-- 🗃️ Some of my bigger projects in:
+- Some of my bigger projects in:
 	- Python:
 		- https://github.com/mikolajlubiak/motey
 		- https://github.com/mikolajlubiak/ttg